Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 - Against the spread, South Alabama is 4-6-0 this year.

-- South Alabama has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).
+- South Alabama has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).

 - South Alabama is 3-2 against the spread and 3-2 overall in games when it puts up more than 29.5 points.

-- The Jaguars have turned the ball over 17 times this season, six more turnovers than the Volunteers have forced (11).
+- This season the Jaguars have turned the ball over 17 times, six more than the Volunteers' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.